maikeulb/elasticblog/README.md

 Go to http://localhost:5000
 ```

+Alternatively, create a database named 'elasticblog', open `config.py` and
-Otherwise, go to `config.py` and point the PostgreSQL and Elasticsearch variables
+point the PostgreSQL and Elasticsearch URIs to your servers, set the
-so that they point to your server URI's, set the `FLASK_APP` env variable to
-elasticblog.py, and pip install the requirements.
+`FLASK_APP` env variable to elasticblog.py, and install dependencies (e.g. `pip

-After all that has been taken care of,
+install -r requirements.txt`).

+`cd` into `./src` (if you are not already) and run the following:
 ```
 flask db upgrade
 flask seed-db